jlevy/og-equity-compensation/README.md

 When you are awarded equity compensation, you typically also have to pay taxes.
-In fact, depending on your situation, equity compensation can give rise to multiple kinds of tax, including federal and state income taxes as well as employment taxes and Medicare surtax charges.
+In fact, depending on your situation, equity compensation can give rise to multiple kinds of taxes, including federal and state income taxes as well as employment taxes and Medicare surtax charges.
 As we’ll see, sometimes you need to pay at different times, and even when you don’t have the cash.